gfox1984/gfox1984/README.md

 I regularly travel to sunny and friendly Philippines

 I'm passionate about technology.
 I fell into web development around 20 years ago when I was in high-school and computers had 56K modems.
-I also loved programming on my Ti-83 calcultator then.
+I also loved programming on my Ti-83 calculator then.

 I don't have many hobbies, but I follow Formula 1 and my football team Auxerre.
 I like going for a run too.